NanD0245/feup-esof/README.md

 - Study Material - The students are able to see the provided study material avalaible for each curricular unit on SIGARRA;
 - Grades - The students are able to see the grades they attained on their past and present curricular units;
 - Teachers and Peers - The students are able to see who is lecturing their past and present curricular units and who is attending those lectures.

+## Assumptions and Dependencies

+Our product's only foreseeable external dependency is the SIGARRA API.